Pisces Dwarf

-The Pisces Dwarf, also known as Pisces I, is an irregular dwarf galaxy that is part of the Local Group.
-The galaxy, taking its name from the constellation Pisces where it appears, is suspected of being a satellite galaxy of the Triangulum Galaxy (M33).
-It displays a blueshift, as it is approaching the Milky Way at 287 km/s.
-It may be transition-type galaxy, somewhere between dwarf spheroidal and dwarf irregular.
-Alternatively, it may be a rare, but statistically acceptable, version of one of the two types.
+The Pisces Dwarf, also known as Pisces I (Psc I) or LGS3, is an irregular dwarf galaxy and suspected satellite galaxy of the Triangulum Galaxy (M33), located within the Pisces constellation.
+Discovered by astronomer Valentina Karachentseva in 1976, it is approaching the Milky Way at 287 km/s, evident by its blueshift, and may be a galaxy currently transitioning between a dwarf spheroidal and dwarf irregular galaxy; alternatively, it may be a rare unique version of one of the two types.